The eatwell guide

 Our body is made of up to 70% water so it is important to keep hydrated throughout the day.
 We should aim to drink 6 to 8 glasses of water daily and more if the weather is warmer or if we are more active.
 Try and avoid fizzy drinks and soft drinks which are high in sugar.

-For more information on the eatwell plate visit Eatwell website.
+For more information on the eatwell plate visit the Eatwell website.

 Vending machines are primarily known for supplying a wide range of crisps, confectionery products and soft drinks, but as healthier eating becomes more commonplace, many vending machines are now starting to supply a healthier range of products including healthier drinks and snacks and healthy meal based options.